-A recent graduate of Caldwell College’s Master of Arts in applied behavior analysis (ABA) program, and a special education teacher in Hoboken, Mautone is in demand these days, presenting workshops in North Jersey to teachers, administrators and parents on how iPads and iPods help children learn.
+A recent graduate of Caldwell University’s Master of Arts in applied behavior analysis (ABA) program, and a special education teacher in Hoboken, Mautone is in demand these days, presenting workshops in North Jersey to teachers, administrators and parents on how iPads and iPods help children learn.
 He sees how educators and parents of children on the autism spectrum are hungry for valuable information to help their children succeed.
 “As an educator, I love to see the different ways technology is effectively integrated into a classroom or with an individual student,” he says.

 A designer of several apps, Mautone is excited about the possibilities that apps can offer teachers and students.
 Always forward-thinking, he is currently designing an app with a curriculum that includes fine motor skills, data collection and academics.
 His master’s thesis focused on the use of iPads to help preschool children with autism follow an “activity schedule,” a set of pictures or words that cues a child to engage in a sequence of activities.

 But beware of those prophets who boast of quick answers and solutions with technology, Mautone warns, because an app is only as good as the foundation that supports it, and that foundation is the professionals—the teachers and the trainers who understand autism and applied behavior analysis.